frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 model is to be saved.

 __Purpose__
-On success, it writes the model information (after-fit populated attributes) in the specified file as little-endian binary data.
-Otherwise, it throws an exception.
 Currently this method is not supported for NearestNeighbors.
+It is simply kept in NearestNeighbors module to maintain uniform interface for all estimators in frovedis.

 __Return Value__
-It simply raises an AttributeError Exception.
+It simply raises an AttributeError.

 ### 10. load(fname)
 __Parameters__